 For Gentle, this album is about far more than just musical achievement.

-The 10 tracks make for a powerful introduction to this Peterborough based singer songwriter.
+The album’s ten tracks make for a powerful introduction to this Hamilton-based singer songwriter.
 “Ordinary People” and “The Strongest People Have Tender Hearts” celebrate the strength it takes to stay soft in a world that can harden you with a single headline.
 “Drop My Name” champions the voice of someone no longer willing to be taken advantage of.
 “Sundays” is a sweet and honest exploration of insecurity in our romantic relationships.
-“Neither of Us” and “Long Time Love” are love songs for the modern day world, while “So It Goes” is a nostalgic retelling of teenhood summer love.
-“Even If” and “Digging My Grave” are less lighthearted tracks that share vulnerable truths about depression, drinking and recovering from self-sabotaging habits.
-“Good and Guided” is a hopeful closing song to this LP uniting listeners with the question “How do we become good and guided by the heart?”.
+“Neither of Us” and “Long Time Love” are love songs for the modern day world, while “So It Goes” is a nostalgic retelling of teenhood and summer love.
+“Even If” and “Digging My Grave” are more meditative tracks that share vulnerable truths about depression, drinking and recovering from self-sabotaging habits.
+“Good and Guided” is a hopeful closing song to this album, uniting listeners with the question “How do we become good and guided by the heart?”.

 At only 23 years of age, Evangeline’s accolades are already accumulating at an impressive rate.
 They were awarded Emerging Artist at the 2015 Peterborough Folk Fest, Best Female Vocalist of the year at the 2015 Wire Awards, and have shared stages with notable artists such as Basia Bulat, Craig Cardiff, Matt Andersen, Terra Lightfoot, Sam Weber and more.